Updated June 6, 2023

-Step 1: Take the same table which we used in the previous example.
+Step 1: Take the table we used in the previous example.

 Step 2: Take some reference for the time being column ‘C’ as below.

-Step 3: Now copy the references and paste them in under the last reference in the table as below.
+Step 3: Now copy the references and paste them under the last reference in the table below.

-Step 4: To add an empty line under each existing data line, we are using a sorting option.
+Step 4: We are using a sorting option to add an empty line under each existing data line.
 Highlight the entire table and click on the sort option.
 It is available under “Home”, highlighted in the below picture for reference.

 Step 6: A window will open as below.